Proximity Operators of Perspective Functions with Nonlinear Scaling: Introduction

 \section{Introduction}

 Throughout, $\HH$ and $\GG$ are real Hilbert spaces and $\Gamma_0(\HH)$ is the class of proper lower semicontinuous convex functions from $\HH$ to $\RX$.
-The focus of this paper is on the following construction, which arises in application such as control, mean field games, optimal transportation, information theory, and the calculus of variations; see, e.g., \cite{Achd12,Ach16a,Ach16b,Aval18,Berc13, Bren02,Card13,Carl19,Car22b,Dolb09, Effr09,Lutw05,Maas11,Zell66,Berc21} (alternative constructions of nonlinearly scaled perspective functions in certain settings have been studied in \cite{Mar05a,Mar05b,Zali08}; see \cite{Vina23} for a discussion).
+The focus of this paper is on the following construction which combines a base function defined on a given space with a nonlinear scaling function defined on another space and which yields a lower semicontinuous convex function on the product space (alternative constructions of nonlinearly scaled perspective functions in certain settings have been studied in \cite{Mar05a,Mar05b,Zali08}; see \cite{Vina23} for a discussion).

 \begin{definition}{\rm\cite{Vina23}} The \emph{preperspective} of a \emph{base} function $\varphi\colon\HH\to\RXX$ with respect to a \emph{scaling} function $s\colon\GG\to\RXX$ is

 and the \emph{perspective} of $\varphi$ with respect to $s$ is the largest lower semicontinuous convex function $\varphi\persp s$ minorizing $\varphi\ppersp s$. \end{definition}